Ransomware

-Enterprise ransomware is a new and rapidly growing type of malware that threatens businesses of all sizes.
-This type of malware is unique in that it contains a hidden module that allows it to encrypt files on remote servers.
-Once encrypted, the files become inaccessible unless the ransom is paid.
-In this guide, we will provide you with the latest information on Enterprise ransomware, as well as tips and advice on how to avoid being affected by this type of malware.
+Enterprise ransomware is a rapidly growing type of malware that threatens businesses of all sizes.
+This malware is unique because it includes a hidden module designed to encrypt files on remote servers.
+Once encrypted, these files become inaccessible unless the ransom is paid.
+Our guide on Enterprise Ransomware will offer the latest information, along with tips and advice on avoiding this type of malware.

 Understanding the Ransomware Threat